-Schools and Theatres: The increase in net sales for the three months ended October 27, 2012 compared to the same period one year ago was primarily the result of increased demand in video projects which converted to sales in the second quarter of fiscal 2013.
+Schools and Theatres: The increase in net sales for the three months ended January 26, 2013 compared to the same period one year ago was primarily the result of increased demand in video projects, which converted to sales in the third quarter of fiscal 2013.
+Orders for the three months ended January 26, 2013 compared to the same period one year ago increased as the result of schools demonstrating more willingness to move forward with projects and the increasing demand in video systems for high schools.